jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 - Sunrise and sunset times are indicated with sun icons at the top of the graph
 - Sunrise is marked with a full sun icon and golden/orange color
 - Sunset is marked with a half-sun icon and salmon/tomato color
+- Current time is indicated by bolding and slightly enlarging the relevant time label on the x-axis
+- Time labels update automatically every minute
 - The graph is fully responsive and adapts to different screen sizes
 - Theme-aware color scheme matches the application's light/dark theme